-Thanks to WatchPAT's high accuracy, and the fact that data collection is based on PAT technology, rather than airflow sensors, it has been shown in various studies to be ideal for detecting residual SDB in CPAP treated helpful in patients, proving developing more individualized treatments.
+Thanks to WatchPAT's high accuracy and the fact that data collection is based on PAT technology, rather than airflow sensors, it has been shown in various studies to be more beneficial for detecting residual SDB in CPAP treated patients, proving helpful in developing more individualized treatments.
 For example, one study found that one in five subjects who reported residual daytime symptoms had moderate to severe SDB while using CPAP, even while the CPAP device failed to detect the presence of sleep apnea [30].
 These finding underscore the necessity for follow-up with the clinician to optimize the prescribed pressure to achieve adequate airway patency throughout the sleep period at home.